 DexCom (DXCM) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the medical device company had gained 0.75% over the past month.
-This has lagged the Medical sector's gain of 3.45% and the S&P 500's gain of 5.22% in that time.
+Prior to today's trading, shares of the medical device company had lost 1.43% over the past month.
+This has was narrower than the Medical sector's loss of 2.05% and lagged the S&P 500's gain of 3.82% in that time.

-DXCM will be looking to display strength as it nears its next earnings release, which is expected to be October 27, 2020.
-On that day, DXCM is projected to report earnings of $0.64 per share, which would represent a year-over-year decline of 1.54%.
+Investors will be hoping for strength from DXCM as it approaches its next earnings release, which is expected to be October 27, 2020.
+The company is expected to report EPS of $0.64, down 1.54% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $474.08 million, up 19.63% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.67 per share and revenue of $1.86 billion.
-These totals would mark changes of +45.11% and +26.23%, respectively, from last year.
+DXCM's full-year Zacks Consensus Estimates are calling for earnings of $2.66 per share and revenue of $1.86 billion.
+These results would represent year-over-year changes of +44.57% and +26.23%, respectively.

-Investors might also notice recent changes to analyst estimates for DXCM.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for DXCM.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-DXCM is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.17% lower.
+DXCM is holding a Zacks Rank of #4 (Sell) right now.

-It is also worth noting that DXCM currently has a PEG ratio of 3.97.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Medical - Instruments industry currently had an average PEG ratio of 3.94 as of yesterday's close.
+Meanwhile, DXCM's PEG ratio is currently 3.89.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Medical - Instruments was holding an average PEG ratio of 3.93 at yesterday's closing price.

 The Medical - Instruments industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 167, which puts it in the bottom 34% of all 250+ industries.
+This group has a Zacks Industry Rank of 182, putting it in the bottom 29% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.